Engineering Physics Major

 The curriculum satisfies the requirements for a minor in Engineering Mathematics and has essentially the same physics content as our traditional B.S. degree.
 Students may select a concentration in aerospace, biomedical, computer, electrical, or mechanical engineering, or choose the interdisciplinary option detailed below.
 Each student completes a senior design project, typically as a member of a multidisciplinary team.

-For more information download the Engineering Physics Profile.
+For more information on the engineering physics major, download the profile.